 The Department of English is sincerely committed to Grand Valley State University's mission of internationalizing its curriculum, and it continues to honor that commitment by offering various world-centered courses for English majors, minors, and graduate students, as well as for students from across the university who enroll in the department's General Education courses.
 By fostering "student development as citizens in a democratic society and as members of the global community of the 21st century," the department actively endorses the goal of cultivating a global perspective among students as highlighted in the mission statements of the university and of the College of Liberal Arts and Sciences (CLAS mission statement).

-The English Department offers three opportunities to study abroad during the spring term (early May to mid-June).
+The English Department offers four opportunities to study abroad during the spring and fall terms.
 Led by English department professors, these programs are affordable and offer credit hours that count towards an English degree in Language and Literature, Secondary Education, and Elementary Education.

 Department faculty members hail from six different countries, and many more have studied, taught, researched, disseminated scholarship, or lived abroad.
 Three faculty members hold advanced degrees in Comparative Literature, and several more teach, research, translate, and publish on literatures of the world, as well as on contemporary language issues with international ramifications.
 Meet our faculty who teach, research, or translate international literatures.